-In the theater, Elissa most recently played Margo in Laura Shamus' Up to Date.
-Last year she played the Baroness in the US Premiere of Lermontov's Masquerade, directed by Sam Helfrich, performed in concert with the 50-piece String Orchestra of Brooklyn, playing Aram Khachaturian's Masquerade Suite.
+In the theater, Elissa is now playing Queen Emer in W. B. Yeats' The Only Jealousy of Emer directed by Ray Yeates in APT 929's production at Torn Page, as part of the 1stIrish Theatre Fest.
+Last year she played Margo in Laura Shamus' Up to Date.
+She played the Baroness in the US Premiere of Lermontov's Masquerade, directed by Sam Helfrich, performed in concert with the 50-piece String Orchestra of Brooklyn, playing Aram Khachaturian's Masquerade Suite.
 Elissa directed and starred in the premiere of Meredith Anthony's grim noir, Murder on the Main Line at Manhattan Repertory Theater in the Fall of 2015.
 She directed the world premiere of Bambi Everson's Neither Here Noir There at Manhattan Rep in early 2017.

 On film, Elissa will be seen as Jeannie Berlin's daughter in the upcoming feature, Faraway Eyes, written and directed by Harry Greenberger.
+She also played Lindsay in (writer, director and DP) Niav Conty's upcoming feature Small Time.
 Elissa recently Executive Produced Clark Middleton's short film My Milonga, in which she also played opposite Ewen Bremner.
 A clip from the film can be seen on her reel, here.

 Elissa played Helena Marais Rosenthal in James Bosley's play BROAD CHANNEL with UP Theater Company in NYC in 2014.
 In January of that year she also revived William Leavengood’s one-woman play SPECIAL (about autism) at the American Stage in St. Petersburg, which she had premiered at Theatre Row on 42nd Street, NYC.
 In November 2013, Elissa played Sunny in Sally Nemeth’s play MILL FIRE, in an Ivy Theater production that was part of two NYC festivals: EstroGenius and the Harvest Theater Festival.
 She also played the lead in Craig Lucas’ Reckless on East 4th St, directed by her husband Clark Middleton with the wonderful actor Matthew Cowles playing her many shrinks.